Bedis-Mansar/Smart-Garbage-Monitoring-System/README.md

 ## Installation Guide

+The installation steps are well explained in the user guide in "docs" directory.
+To run this application locally:
 - Clone this repository
 - Import flows.json located in "IOT" on Node-red.
 - Create a microprofile-properties.config folder in middleware/META-INF folder as indicated in the user guide.